 The employer also has the option of providing the employee with working notice of dismissal or a combination of working notice and pay in lieu of notice.
 There is no difference at law between working notice and payment in lieu of working notice.1see Machtinger v.
 HOJ Industries Ltd., 1992 CanLII 102 (SCC) at paras.
 20-22; In Ontario the regulations of the Employment Standards Act 20002Employment Standards Act, 2000, SO 2000, c 41 (“ESA”) require that an employer provide fresh notice of dismissal if the termination date is subsequently extended by more than 13 weeks because the employer has assigned the employee with temporary work.

 An employer who terminates an employee without cause is required to ‘make the employee whole‘ during the period of reasonable notice.
-In other words, the severance package should be designed to ensure that throughout the employee’s notice period the employee will continue to receive all the compensation (including commissions, bonuses and stock options) and benefits that he or she would have enjoyed if still actively employed with the employer.
+In other words, at common law, the employee is entitled to continue to receive all the compensation (including commissions, bonuses and stock options) and benefits that he or she would have enjoyed if still actively employed with the employer throughout the notice period.

 It is extremely common for employers to ask a potential employee to sign an employment contract that contains a termination clauses that will limit the employee’s entitlements upon dismissal.
 Employers do this so that it they can minimize the amount of severance pay they will owe to dismissed employees.
-If an employee’s employment contract contains an enforceable termination clause the termination clause will rebut the presumption that the employee is entitled to reasonable notice of dismissal and the employee will only be entitled to the notice or payments specified by the termination clause.
+If an employee’s employment contract contains an enforceable termination clause, the termination clause will rebut the presumption that the employee is entitled to reasonable notice of dismissal and the employee will only be entitled to the notice or payments specified by the termination clause.
 Significantly, approximately 30% of termination clauses in Ontario employment contracts have not been properly drafted and will not be enforced by a court because they breach the minimum standards of the (“ESA”).
 If the termination clause is void the dismissed employee will be entitled to reasonable notice of dismissal.